cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Hash: SHA-512, and Nh = 64.

 ## FROST(P-256, SHA-256)

+This ciphersuite uses P-256 for the Group and SHA-256 for the Hash function.
+The value of the contextString parameter is "FROST-P256-SHA256".

 - Group: P-256 (secp256r1) {{x9.62}}
   - HashToScalar(): Use hash_to_field from {{!I-D.irtf-cfrg-hash-to-curve}}